sandy0987/sandy0987/README.md

 - Hi, I’m @sandy0987
 - I’m currently learning many things.
-- I’m looking to collaborate on nothing.
+- I’m looking to collaborate on nothing for a few months.
 - How to reach me: mailto: agsakhare****@gmail.com ...